bajamircea/bajamircea.github.io/_posts/2022-12-05-compare-classic.markdown

 {% endhighlight %}

-# Heterogenous and friend
+# Heterogeneous and friend

-The comparison above is homogenous, the types compared are the same type.
+The comparison above is homogeneous, the types compared are the same type.
 It compares `foo` with `foo`.
 Most of the time you want to compare apples with apples and oranges with oranges.

 But the case where the types are different also occurs.
-This is a heterogenous comparison.
+This is a heterogeneous comparison.
 For example we want to compare `std::string` with a literal string:

 {% highlight c++ linenos %}